rfjkullberg/Microbiota_cytokine_production/README.md

 The same code was used to compare the cytokine responses of patients one month following hospitalization.

-Next, we analyzed associations between the relative abundance of known butyrate-producing bacteria and cytokine measurements using Spearman correlations.
+Next, we analyzed associations between the relative abundance of known butyrate-producing bacteria and cytokine measurements  and neutrophil degranulation products using Spearman correlations.

 ```
 butyrate.producers <- c("Butyricimonas", "Odoribacter", "Alistipes", "Eubacterium", "Anaerostipes","Butyrivibrio", "Coprococcus_2", "Coprococcus_3",